marcoferri42/tinyChessBot/README.md

 # Octobot 🐙

-A small bot using Alpha-Beta pruning and a custom evaluation function.
+A small chess-playing bot using Alpha-Beta pruning and a custom evaluation function.

 ### To do:
 - ~~Replace object evaluation with bitboard evaluation~~